Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/1/readme.md

 - Max wakes from his dream sleeping in the middle of the finals of the championship match.

   Max.
 Max.
-Hey Max, what's the stragey... are you sleeping Max looks up rubs his eyes and quickly assess the situation and creates a strategy
+Hey Max, what's the plan-- wait are you sleeping?
+  Max looks up rubs his eyes and quickly assess the situation and creates a strategy

   Kyshumu's team(Kyshumu, Leona, Airiona, Jax, Max) wins the championship against Alex(Green), Knilla(Blue), Ace(Red), Carla(Green) with Alex winning the The BluNet MVP award the first Green Cybervator to do so